anthonybudd/WP_Model/readme.md

 ```

 ### hardDelete()
-hardDelete() will delete the post's r the post and set all of it's meta (in the database and in the object) to NULL.
+    hardDelete() will delete the post and set all of it's meta (in the database and in the object) to NULL.

 ```php
 $product->hardDelete();